act-rules/act-rules.github.io/_rules/sequentially-focusable-element-has-visible-focus-oj04fd.md

 For each target element and each other [focusable][] element in the document, the set of pixels whose color is different when the test target is [focused][] and when it is not, and the set of pixels whose color is different when the other element is [focused][] and when it is not, are different.

-**Note:** Some of the pixels might be the same, but the sets have to be unique for each test target.
+**Note:** Some pixels might be the same, but the sets have to be unique for each test target.

 ## Assumptions